SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 end
 show(stdout, MIME"text/plain"(), rn_with_s)  # hide
 ```
-where we see all states are now functions of `s`.
+where we see all unknowns are now functions of `s`.

-Similarly, if one wants states to be functions of more than one independent
+Similarly, if one wants unknowns to be functions of more than one independent
 variable, for example to encode a spatial problem, one can list more than one
 variable, i.e. `@ivs t x y`.
 Here the first listed independent variable is
 always chosen to represent time.
 For example,